askahana/DotNetDynamosV2/README.md

 ## planning and implementation (Notion: En ReadMe-fil som innehåller en förklaring av strukturen i källkoden (grov förklaring av alla klasser, objekt m.m))

 This program is written in C#, and it consists of x classes and x methods.
-Dictionary, which takes username as key and User-type, Administrator or Customer as value, was used to store all infomation about users, and it is located in the DataManager class.
+Dictionary, which takes username as key and User-type as value, was used to store all infomation about users, and it is located in the DataManager class.

 ![login](https://github.com/askahana/DotNetDynamosV2/assets/144675449/18d44490-12c9-404b-bfe3-e267bc3fba52)

 We started with the login method.
+Users have three login attempts.
 The login method runs in a while loop, if the username and passwords are the same as one of them in the Dictionary, then it returns a value which identify each user.
 With this value, you can access each users accounts.
-Users have three login attempts.

 After finishing this part, we started other function parts such as showing all accounts and transferring money.